Obscuretone/obscuretone.github.io/posts/sportsball.md

 description: This article discusses the worst codebase I've ever heard of.
 Certianly the worst I've had the pleasure of building an API on top of.
 ---

-# It’s not about how you start.
-It’s about how you finish.
+## "It’s not about how you start.
+It’s about how you finish."
 ## – Kobe Bryant

 In the software world, some codebases are so tangled and outdated that they feel like a trip into software hell.
 This post recounts my experience with one such codebase—a nightmare that was as much a lesson in poor practices as it was a survival challenge.
 It’s a story about legacy code, the harsh realities of software development, and the irony of success despite everything.